 The Project Management Body of Knowledge, or PMBOK for short, isn’t so much a methodology as a collection of best practices and guidelines outlined by the Project Management Institute (PMI).

-While PMBOK is often associated with the waterfall method, its practices can also fit into an Agile framework.
 For large companies managing multiple projects, PMBOK can help standardize terminology and practices across different departments.

 Just about every company and project can benefit from the standardized practices outlined in PMBOK.
 Project managers who pursue the Project Management Professional (PMP) certification will want to be familiar with the material.